 How to apply for NFP or MSP Fellowship:

 By following the steps as outlined below, you will ensure that your application meets the requirements to qualify for a NFP or MSP scholarship.
-All these steps need to be taken before the deadline of 4 October 2016!

 Please read the instructions carefully and prepare all the documents in advance.
 There are many applicants for these scholarships and only applications that comply with all the prescribed requirements will be assessed.
 You are personally responsible for the quality of your application!